 Saving into a pension plan can help you build up savings for later life.
 It’s there so that when you decide to either stop working or reduce your hours you can still have enough to live on.
 Even if you feel that your savings are on track to live comfortably in retirement, you can still top up your pension plan to help give your savings a boost.

-Basic rate tax relief means that for every £10 you save into your pension, it only costs you £8.
+Basic rate tax relief means that if you pay £80, this will be topped up to £100.
 If you’re a higher or additional rate taxpayer, you can claim for additional tax relief.
-The way in which the tax breaks are given depends on how payments are made.
+The way in which the tax benefits are given depends on how payments are made.